lukeed/uuid/readme.md

 1) It composes an output with hexadecimal pairs (from a cached dictionary) instead of single characters.
 2) It allocates a larger Buffer/ArrayBuffer up front (expensive) and slices off chunks as needed (cheap).

-The internal ArrayBuffer is 4096 bytes, which supplies **256** `uuid()` invocations.<br>A larger buffer would result in higher performance over time, but I found this to be a good balance of performance and memory space.
+In the `secure` module, The internal ArrayBuffer is 4096 bytes, which supplies **256** `uuid.v4()` invocations.
+However, the default entry preallocates **256** invocations using less memory upfront.

+A larger buffer would result in higher performance over time, but I found this to be a good balance of performance and memory space.

 ## License